 As you can see, in Manchester the sky never gets completely dark on the days around the June solstice.
 The Sun never drops more than 13 degrees below the horizon.
 So, the darkest it can ever get is astronomical twilight.

-Mrs Geek and I have spent much of this month near the village of Vidlin in the Shetland Islands halfway between mainland Scotland and Norway.
+My wife and I have spent most of June 2019 near the village of Vidlin in the Shetland Islands – halfway between mainland Scotland and Norway.
 At this latitude (60.5 degrees north) on the solstice, the Sun rises at 3:33 am at sets at 10:39 pm giving 19 hours and 6 minutes of daylight and for the remainder of the time it gets no darker than civil twilight.
-In Shetland the period in the middle of the night when it doesn’t get dark is known as the Simmer Dim.
+In Shetland the period in the middle of the night when it doesn’t get properly dark is called the Simmer Dim.

-Photo taken by Mrs Geek at around midnight.
-The Science Geek was fast asleep at this time 😉
+This photo was taken by my wife just before midnight.
+I was fast asleep at this time 😉

 Every year on the days around the June solstice there is a Simmer Dim festival in Shetland where hundreds of bikers come from all over Europe to celebrate the light nights by eating, drinking and listening to music.
-Mr and Mrs Geek prefer being tucked up in bed!
+Sadly We being in our 50s and now middle aged need our sleep and prefer being tucked up in bed!

 Simmer Dim Festival 2018